A Culinary Trip to Sultanahmet

 This place is famous for its dairy products.
 Therefore, milky desserts like tavuk gogsu (Turkish milk pudding made with shredded chicken) and ekmek kadayifi (bread pudding) are highly recommended.

-Best Breakfast Place nearby Sultanahmet
+Best Breakfast Place in Istanbul Old City

 Guvenc Konyali has four branches in Istanbul.
 It includes a classical Konya delicacy, gumbo soup and other local food like etli ekmek (a pizza-like food) and tandir (roasted lamb).
 They are so good that they are as delicious as the ones in Konya.
 The most famous branch of Guven Konyali is the one at Sirkeci.

-Cheap Turkish Food in Sultanahmet Old City
+Cheap Turkish Food in Sirkeci (near Sultanahmet)

 The owner of Balikci Sabahattin from Mudanya took over the business from his father and managed it for years.
 As the fame of the restaurant spread, the restaurant moved to an old building constructed in 1927 after it was renovated by Armada Hotel at Cankurtaran.